danielpaulus/go-ios/README.md

    >                                                                  Ex. "ios devicestate enable SlowNetworkCondition SlowNetwork3GGood" ios lang [--setlocale=<locale>] [--setlang=<newlang>] [options]    Sets or gets the Device language ios mobilegestalt <key>... [--plist] [options]                     Lets you query mobilegestalt keys.
 Standard output is json but if desired you can get
    >                                                                  it in plist format by adding the --plist param.
    >                                                                  Ex.: "ios mobilegestalt MainScreenCanvasSizes ArtworkTraits --plist" ios diagnostics list [options]                                     List diagnostic infos ios pair [--p12file=<orgid>] [--password=<p12password>] [options]  Pairs the device.
 If the device is supervised, specify the path to the p12 file
    >                                                                  to pair without a trust dialog.
 Specify the password either with the argument or
    >                                                                  by setting the environment variable 'P12_PASSWORD' ios profile list                                                   List the profiles on the device ios profile remove <profileName>                                   Remove the profileName from the device ios profile add <profileFile> [--p12file=<orgid>] [--password=<p12password>] Install profile file on the device.
 If supervised set p12file and password or the environment variable 'P12_PASSWORD' ios httpproxy <host> <port> [<user>] [<pass>] --p12file=<orgid> [--password=<p12password>] set global http proxy on supervised device.
 Use the password argument or set the environment variable 'P12_PASSWORD'
+   >                                                                  Specify proxy password either as argument or using the environment var: PROXY_PASSWORD
-   >                                                                  Use p12 file and password for silent installation on supervised devices. ios ps [options]                                                   Dumps a list of running processes on the device ios ip [options]                                                   Uses the live pcap iOS packet capture to wait until it finds one that contains the IP address of the device.
+   >                                                                  Use p12 file and password for silent installation on supervised devices. ios httpproxy remove [options]                                     Removes the global http proxy config.
+Only works with http proxies set by go-ios! ios ps [options]                                                   Dumps a list of running processes on the device ios ip [options]                                                   Uses the live pcap iOS packet capture to wait until it finds one that contains the IP address of the device.
    >                                                                  It relies on the MAC address of the WiFi adapter to know which is the right IP.
    >                                                                  You have to disable the "automatic wifi address"-privacy feature of the device for this to work.
    >                                                                  If you wanna speed it up, open apple maps or similar to force network traffic.
    >                                                                  f.ex. "ios launch com.apple.Maps"
    ios forward [options] <hostPort> <targetPort>                      Similar to iproxy, forward a TCP connection to the device. ios dproxy [--binary]                                              Starts the reverse engineering proxy server.
    >                                                                  It dumps every communication in plain text so it can be implemented easily.
    >                                                                  Use "sudo launchctl unload -w /Library/Apple/System/Library/LaunchDaemons/com.apple.usbmuxd.plist"
    >                                                                  to stop usbmuxd and load to start it again should the proxy mess up things.
-   >                                                                  The --binary flag will dump everything in raw binary without any decoding. ios readpair                                                       Dump detailed information about the pairrecord for a device. ios install --path=<ipaOrAppFolder> [options]                      Specify a .app folder or an installable ipa file that will be installed.
-   ios pcap [options] [--pid=<processID>] [--process=<processName>]   Starts a pcap dump of network traffic, use --pid or --process to filter specific processes. ios apps [--system]                                                Retrieves a list of installed applications. --system prints out preinstalled system apps. ios launch <bundleID>                                              Launch app with the bundleID on the device.
+   >                                                                  The --binary flag will dump everything in raw binary without any decoding. ios readpair                                                       Dump detailed information about the pairrecord for a device. ios install --path=<ipaOrAppFolder> [options]                      Specify a .app folder or an installable ipa file that will be installed. ios pcap [options] [--pid=<processID>] [--process=<processName>]   Starts a pcap dump of network traffic, use --pid or --process to filter specific processes. ios apps [--system]                                                Retrieves a list of installed applications. --system prints out preinstalled system apps. ios launch <bundleID>                                              Launch app with the bundleID on the device.
 Get your bundle ID from the apps command. ios kill <bundleID> [options]                                      Kill app with the bundleID on the device. ios runtest <bundleID>                                             Run a XCUITest. ios runwda [--bundleid=<bundleid>] [--testrunnerbundleid=<testbundleid>] [--xctestconfig=<xctestconfig>] [--arg=<a>]... [--env=<e>]...[options]  runs WebDriverAgents
    >                                                                  specify runtime args and env vars like --env ENV_1=something --env ENV_2=else  and --arg ARG1 --arg ARG2 ios ax [options]                                                   Access accessibility inspector features. ios debug [--stop-at-entry] <app_path>                             Start debug with lldb ios reboot [options]                                               Reboot the given device ios -h | --help                                                    Prints this screen. ios --version | version [options]                                  Prints the version
 ```